 If you have gestational diabetes, register with the NDSS to receive access to subsidised products, information and services to help you manage your gestational diabetes.
 You will also be included on the National Gestational Diabetes Register.
 As part of the register, you and your GP will receive information and reminders to help you manage your health into the future.

 You have an increased risk of developing gestational diabetes if you:

 - have had gestational diabetes in a previous pregnancy

 - have had elevated blood glucose levels in the past

 - are from an Aboriginal and Torres Strait Islander background

-- are from a Melanesian, Polynesian, Indian subcontinent, Middle Eastern or Asian background
+- are from an African, Melanesian, Polynesian, South Asian, Chinese, Southeast Asian, Middle Eastern, Hispanic or South American background

 - have a family history of type 2 diabetes or a first-degree relative (mother or sister) who has had gestational diabetes